valebes/ppl/README.md

     let file = File::open(dataset).expect("no such file");
     let reader = BufReader::new(file);

-    let mut tp = ThreadPool::with_capacity(threads);
+    // We can also create custom-sized thread pool let mut tp = ThreadPool::with_capacity(threads);

     let mut words = Vec::new();